klaklatt/cloudformation-demo/README.md

 ## Usage

-I devided this project into 2 parts:
+I devided this project into 3 parts:
 1. create resources for the base infrastructure
 2. create resources for an example application
+3. create resources for a bastion host connect

 ### 1. Creating infrastructure in AWS
 File: 01-cf-base-infrastructure.yaml